 Lynton House, 83 High Street and 87 High Street

 87 High Street This was the premises of Charles Sheldon, coal merchant (who owned one of the first traction engines in the village) in early 20C.
 The shop, developed in 1937, stood on land owned by Charles Sheldon.
 The shop was owned by Ted Turner who is reported to have sold almost anything – TV, video, electrical appliances, children's toys and games, bicycles, sherry glasses. cards with holes in them to send a £1 coin, and would repair anything!
 1st floor added in 1978.
-Now (2020) Snobby Dogs and Bruin cafe (previously Yemaya's Kitchen.
+Now (2020) Snobby Dogs and Bruin cafe (previously Ochre and Yemaya's Kitchen).
 Other owners and occupiers since 1874 are shown in archive number 1169.

 There is today no 85 High Street.

 Also Eulogy on Ted Turner, who died in 2012.

 See record 1169 for more detailed ownership information.